-- 1. Why is Amazon building more warehouses as it grows?
-How many warehouses should it have, and where should they be located? - 2.
-Should Amazon stock every product it sells? - 3.
-What advantage can bricks-and-mortar players derive from setting up an online channel?
-How should they use the two channels to gain maximum advantage? - 4.
-What advantages and disadvantages does the online channel enjoy in the sale of shoes and diapers relative to a retail store? - 5.
-For what products does the online channel offer the greater advantage relative to retail stores?
+- 1. Why did Amazon decide to allow other merchants to use its supply chain expertise? - 2.
+What advantages do merchants have when partnering with Amazon? - 3.
+Should Amazon stock every product it sells?

+- 4. What advantage can bricks-and-mortar players derive from setting up an online channel?
+How should they use the two channels to gain a maximum advantage? - 5.
+What advantages or disadvantages do large book retailers gain by letting Amazon manage their supply chain? - 6.
+For which products does the online channel offer the greatest advantage relative to retail stores?
 What characterizes these products?